SamRajeev/daily_planner_2_5.2/README.md

 # Daily Planner

-Helps you pan your Day with ease.You shedule your event and it reminds you of the event so you don't miss out on it.
+Helps you plan your Day with ease.
+You can shedule your events and it reminds you so that you don't miss out on it.

-## How Can you use it ?
+## How can you use it ?

-First make sure You have the applications given in the requirements.txt
+First make sure you have the applications given in the requirements.txt

 Then run he file after downloading.